Registration will close November 13, 2023 at

 The SASA conference is the flagship South African statistics event for statisticians, analytics experts and data scientists from South Africa and abroad.
 This is a preeminent event on the statistics calendar in South Africa and brings statisticians and data experts from around the country and abroad together to share their research, discuss new ideas and to meet and establish collaboration.

-The SASA 2023 conference SASA is emphasising the home-grown talent, expertise and vast experience held within our local universities, research institutions and industries.
+The SASA 2023 conference is emphasising the home-grown talent, expertise and vast experience held within our local universities, research institutions and industries.
 SASA 2023 is proud to have our local experts deliver keynote addresses alongside our invited international guests.
 In addition, SASA 2023 will have a number of events and features aimed at attracting young statisticians, to network and benefit from their interaction with local and invited international experts in the field.

 SASA 2023 will be held in Durban, at the Southern Sun Elangeni-Maharani Conference Venue and Hotel.
 This iconic venue is situated on the 7km promenade, with sweeping views of the Indian Ocean, which is perfect to encourage high levels of academic and social interaction.
 The conference will run from 27 November to 1 December 2023, with workshops on the first two days and parallel sessions/plenary sessions from Wednesday to Friday.
 The program will include talks by Internationally acclaimed invited guest Statisticians, Special Interest Group Sessions/Focus Group workshops, along with a Cocktail Function, Gala Dinner, Young Statisticians Event, Business Breakfast and various other social activities.